 To calculate your zero cash date, simply take your cash balance and divide it by your burn rate.
 The resulting number is how many months of cash you have left.
 The last day of that month is your cash out date.
 It’s very helpful for the executive team, founders, and venture capitalists to know this date.
 It’s one of the first things that you will be asked at every board meeting and every update.

-However, that simplistic calculation may not work if your company is rapidly hiring, getting more customers/revenue or making major investments in infrastructure or G&A. If that’s the case, in order to calculate your cash out date you’ll want to build a real financial model that anticipates all of the financial changes that are coming.
+However, that simplistic calculation may not work if your company is rapidly hiring, getting more customers/revenue or making major investments in infrastructure or G&A. If that’s the case, in order to calculate your cash out date you’ll want to build solid startup financial projections that anticipates all of the financial changes that are coming.
 Again, start with the actual cash balance and then use the model to project the change in your bank account balance at the end of every coming month.
 When you do this model, it helps to go quite a bit beyond your actual zero cash date so that you can make changes to the assumptions and see the impact.

 Extending the zero cash date